fbpx

 Spotlight on HIFF44 Short Films Worth a Second Look

-We showed a lot of films, both narratives and documentaries, at HIFF44, so we’re not surprised that our loyal patrons may have missed a film or two due to scheduling conflicts.
-So, with the help of shorts programming manager Melina Kiyomi Coumas, we’d like to recommend a handful of films that may have escaped your attention on the first go-round.
+HIFF44 had many shorts programs this season, so we’re not surprised that our loyal patrons may have missed a film or two due to scheduling conflicts.
+So with the help of our head of short programming, Melina Kiyomi Coumas, we’d like to recommend a handful of films that may have escaped your attention on the first go-round.
 All of them are driven by a sense of discovery and reawakening and worth seeking out post-festival.

 First off, we recognize our Best Short Film Award winner, CHAMORU: A LOST LANGUAGE, from Brian Muna.
-The succinct, but effective, documentary was produced by Firelight Media as part of its Homegrown: A Part Of/Apart FromHomegrown: A Part Of/Apart From showcase.
+The succinct but effective documentary was produced by Firelight Media as part of its Homegrown: A Part Of/Apart FromHomegrown: A Part Of/Apart From shorts program.

 In his search for self-identity, Muna examines his American cultural upbringing and the importance of passing on his native language to his sons, namely the indigenous CHamoru language of Guam.
 He also speaks to language advocates and youth who are also trying to revitalize the language with island natives.